noodldocs/noodldocs.github.io/2.3/nodes/data/for-each.md

 This group contains component output signals from the component template of the *For Each* node.
 When any of the component instances triggers an output signal, these will be relayed by the *For Each* node along with the corresponding *Item Id*.

 ### Item Outputs
 This group comtains component outputs other than signals for the component template of the *For Each* node.
-When a signal is triggered by one of the component instances the outputs will be replayed along with the *Item Id* of the corrensponding item.
+When a signal is triggered by one of the component instances the outputs will be replayed along with the *Item Id* of the corresponding item.
 This can be used to store component specific outputs in e.g. objects and variables.